mybb/meta/architecture/mybb-1.9-theme-system.md

   To facilitate this behavior, supplied Themelets will be associated with versions of Extensions they were originally included in, and stored indefinitely in the filesystem.
 Notably, only a Themelet — with Resources that can be interpreted by the Theme System — will be preserved, rather than the complete Extension Package.

-  The lifecycle of version-specific Themelets is loosely related to their status:
+  The lifecycle of version-specific Themelets is loosely related to their usage status:

   1. **latest** — the Themelet version is associated with the latest version of an Extension,
   2. **active** — the Themelet version is outdated, but is configured as the main Themelet for an active Extension, or is inherited from by another active Extension,
-  3. **unused** — the Themelet version is outdated and is not referenced in any inheritance chain, but may continue to be used for comparison and auditing purposes,
+  3. **unused** — the Themelet version is outdated and is not referenced in any inheritance chain, but may continue to be used for comparison and auditing purposes.
-  4. **purged** — the Themelet version is deleted.

   This lifetime is not expected to be continuous, as arbitrary versions can be referenced throughout the application at any time (e.g. by Extensions or through configuration in the ACP).